 Nathan Anderson, who operates Bobolink Prairie Farm near Cherokee with his wife Sarah, also looks to minimize hay and maximize the use of his crop fields.
 Cover crops - rye in past years, though this year he's adding some oats and vetch - are sown on his corn and soybean acres, and his cattle consume both the green cover crops and mature cornstalks.
 "While the cattle will seek out field corners and low spots where soybeans might have been missed by the combine," he says, "bean stubble is not a great feed source."
 Last year he kept about 50 head of mature cows, pregnant heifers and weaned calves on the fields, feeding less than two tons of additional stored hay over the course of the winter.
 Nathan attributes some of the success to paying a little bit extra for Elbon rye, an improved variety that "produces a bit more tonnage and is nice and hardy."
 Neal Sawyer operates Sawyer Beef near Princeton in Scott County.
 He uses high stocking density grazing throughout the growing season, and gleans a neighbor's cornfields during the winter.
 He stresses the importance of strip-grazing the stalks - cows will first seek out any remaining grain; if given too much free rein they'll gorge on enough starch to cause acidosis.
 By restricting their feed access, he forces them to balance the starch with some roughage.
 By mid-January he has exhausted the cornfields, and the cattle move onto stockpiled forages and (when needed) supplemental hay.
-As a marketer of grass-finished beef, he noted that waiting to butcher any steers the following spring should be delayed until after grazing has restarted.
+As a marketer of grass-finished beef, he noted

+A cow feeds on snow-dusted cornstalks.
+Cattle will typically dig through the snow to find forage buried beneath. that waiting to butcher any steers the following spring should be delayed until after grazing has restarted.
 The new grass lets them put on weight more quickly than they tend do during the winter, and he's found better flavor and quality when the animals are on fresh forage.